ianturner88/vanilla-js-qwixx/README.md

 In this file, I will keep a running, live journal of my [efforts](https://ianturner88.github.io/vanilla-js-qwixx/) to build a replica of the boardgame qwixx.

+# August 29: Checks

+Last night, while playing a round, I noticed that numbers that had already been selected BUT the dice had rolled for that turn where available.
+This should not happen.
+A number that has already been selected must be disabled regardless of the current dice roll.
+If this does not occur, a user may 'game' the system on their turn by selecting an already selected number and thus avoid being assessed a strikeout.

+To solve this problem, a new property needs to be added to the player object to store all selections the user made during the game.

+# August 28: Checks

+Today, I implemented a few small checks.
+I wrote code to disable each users' side of the board after the user made a selection, and I implemented a feature to administer a strike if player 2 does not make a selection on their turn.

 # July 2: Skipped Turns

 Last night, I built out the logic for evaluating if a player should be assessed a skipped turn.